-• If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month.

-- It is important that the drain holes in the lower edges of the doors, rocker panels and trunk be kept clear and open. - If you detect any stone chips or scratches in the paint, touch them up immediately.
-The cost of such repairs is considered the responsibility of the owner. - If your vehicle is damaged due to an accident or similar cause which destroys the paint and protective coating, have your vehicle repaired as soon as possible.
-The cost of such repairs is considered the responsibility of the owner. - All wheels and wheel trim, especially aluminum and chrome plated wheels should be cleaned regularly with a mild soap and water to prevent corrosion.
-To remove heavy soil, use Mopar Wheel Cleaner or select a nonabrasive, non-acidic cleaner.
-Do not use scouring pads, steel wool, a bristle brush or metal polishes.
-Only Mopar cleaners are recommended.
-Do not use oven cleaner.
-Avoid automatic car washes that use acidic solutions or harsh brushes that may damage the wheels' protective finish.
+- If you drive on salted or dusty roads or if you drive near the ocean, hose off the undercarriage at least once a month. - It is important that the drain holes in the lower edges of the doors, rocker panels and trunk be kept clear and open. - If you detect any stone chips or scratches in the paint, touch them up immediately.
+The cost of such repairs is considered the responsibility of the owner.

-- If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., be sure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use Mopar touch up paint on scratches as soon as possible.
+- If your vehicle is damaged due to an accident or similar cause which destroys the paint and protective coating, have your vehicle repaired as soon as possible.
+The cost of such repairs is considered the responsibility of the owner. - If you carry special cargo such as chemicals, fertilizers, de-icer salt, etc., be sure that such materials are well packaged and sealed. - If a lot of driving is done on gravel roads, consider mud or stone shields behind each wheel. - Use Mopar touch up paint on scratches as soon as possible.
 Your dealer has touch up paint to match the color of your vehicle.

-Wheel And Wheel Trim Care
+Wheel and Wheel Trim Care